Direct applications to Deakin for Trimester 1 2020 close 23 February 2020

 Admission is based on:

-• Bachelor degree in any discipline, or
+- a Bachelor's degree in any discipline, OR

-• Graduate certificate in any discipline, or
+- a Graduate Certificate in any discipline, OR

-^ Relevant professional work experience is determined as business experience in either a financial planning role or a managerial position, with business oversight responsibilities in a financial planning related field, such as superannuation consulting, estate planning, tax advisory, financial consulting, funds management, banking.
+^Relevant professional work experience is determined as business experience in either a financial planning role or a managerial position, with business oversight responsibilities in a financial planning related field, such as superannuation consulting, estate planning, tax advisory, financial consulting, funds management, banking.

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit Deakin Policy Library.